guilhermecastanheira/guilhermecastanheira/README.md

-### Hi there, im a eletrical engineering student.
-Thats all!
+## Hi there, im a eletrical engineering student

-# Vamo trabaiá
+- 🌱 I’m currently learning ...
+SQL
+- 👯 I’m looking to collaborate on ... engineering projects
+- 🤔 I’m looking for help with ...
+C++
+- 💬 Ask me about ... the life, the universe and everything else
+- 📫 How to reach me: ... it's easy! https://www.instagram.com/guipcastanheira/?hl=pt-br
+- ⚡ Fun fact: ... no fun fact

+## Thats all folks!
 <!--
 **guilhermecastanheira/guilhermecastanheira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.